 Denham has more incredible attractions than you could visit in a couple of weeks, even if you tried hard.
 There’s more beaches than you can poke a stick at, giant red sand dunes, a brilliant national park, an artesian hot spring, great fishing and Monkey Mia often rates high on peoples list too.

-Would we go back again?
+Shark Bay Caravan Park, and would we go back again?

 I’d have no issues booking a stay at Shark Bay Caravan Park again.
 Our site in the overflow area was nothing special, but we had plenty of room, and we enjoyed our stay.